Last Updated on March 22, 2023

 The Ryzen 3700X combined with the RTX 3060 Ti is extremely good.
 That CPU is able to handle any games thrown at it today and it has proven time and time again to be able to handle any other sort of tasks that the CPU handles.

-The other versions, which use either the Ryzen 3600 or 2700 CPU, uses the stock cooler that AMD uses with their CPUs.
+The other versions, which use different versions of Ryzen 3000 series and 5000 series CPUs, use the stock cooler that AMD uses with their CPUs.

 When it comes to gaming specifically, any of these CPUs are more than capable to handle all of today’s games and the titles of the future.